clean-code-craft-tcq-1/reimagined-design-patterns-Harshitha0306/README.md

 Disadavantage :

-- Large amount of code needed for state machine.
+- Lot of code is required depending on how many states a possible object can be and how many state transitions are required.